deep-diver/LLM-As-Chatbot/README.md

 $ conda activate llm-serve
 ```

-1. Install dependencies. `flash-attn` and `triton` are included to support `MPT` models, but it will take a long time to install them.
-If you don't want to use `MPT`, comment them out.
+1. Install dependencies. `flash-attn` and `triton` are included to support `MPT` models, If you don't want to use `MPT`, comment them out, otherwise you will face two `module not found errors`, then you will have to install `packaging` and `torch` packages while facing the errors.
 ```console
 $ cd LLM-As-Chatbot
 $ pip install -r requirements.txt